nataliep3/flower_vision_DATA4380_np/README.md

 # Computer Vision Flower Image Classification

-This repository outlines an attempt to use transfer learning models to classify images of flowers using the dataset "Flower Images Dataset" on Kaggle, found [here](https://www.kaggle.com/datasets/aksha05/flower-image-dataset)
+This repository outlines an attempt to use transfer learning models to classify images of flowers using the dataset "Flower Images Dataset" on Kaggle, found [here](https://www.kaggle.com/datasets/aksha05/flower-image-dataset).

 ## Overview

-* This section could contain a short paragraph which include the following:
-  * **Definition of the tasks / challenge**  Ex: The task, as defined by the Kaggle challenge is to use a time series of 12 features, sampled daily for 1 month, to predict the next day's price of a stock.
-  * **Your approach** Ex: The approach in this repository formulates the problem as regression task, using deep recurrent neural networks as the model with the full time series of features as input.
-We compared the performance of 3 different network architectures.
-  * **Summary of the performance achieved** Ex: Our best model was able to predict the next day stock price within 23%, 90% of the time.
-At the time of writing, the best performance on Kaggle of this metric is 18%.
+The task, as defined by the Kaggle challenge is to use a set of 733 images of flowers to train a transfer learning model to accurately classify these images into one of 10 possible classes of flowers.
+In this repository, four models are attempted using three different transfer learning models (MobileNetv2, ResNet101v2, ResNet50) to attempt to achieve the highest non-trivial accuracy scores.
+The MobileNetv2 model with five total image augmentations achieved the highest validation accuracy score of 0.91, meaning that 91% of the time, the model was able to accurately classify an image of a flower.

 ## Summary of Workdone